mikehelland/hubbles-law/presentations/redblue/redblue.md

     f_obs = f_emit / (1 + z)

-This shows the effect of redshift `z` (shown on the x-axis) on the frequency observed (y-axis) of a photon emitted with a frequency of 1 Thz.
+This shows the effect of redshift `z` (shown on the x-axis) on the frequency observed (y-axis) of a photon emitted with a frequency of 1 THz.

 ![z-frequency](z-frequency.png)